h3poteto/ecs-goploy/README.md

   -r, --region string            AWS Region Name
   -d, --task-definition string   Name of base task definition to run task.
 Family and revision (family:revision) or full ARN -t, --timeout int              Timeout seconds (default 300)

+$ ./ecs-goploy task-definition new --help
+Create a new revision of the task definiition

+Usage:
+  ecs-goploy task-definition new [flags]

+Flags:
+  -d, --base-task-definition string   Nmae of base task definition to create a new revision.
+Family and revision (family:revision) or full ARN
+  -h, --help                          help for new
+  -i, --image string                  Name of Docker image to update, ex: repo/image:latest -p, --profile string                AWS Profile to use -r, --region string                 AWS Region Name
 ```

 # Configuration